 With summer coming upon us, more people than ever are packing up their RVs to travel and explore wherever the road takes them.
 Naturally, this includes some of the beautiful areas in the northern areas of the United States, which are typically a bit too cold to visit in the late fall, winter and early spring.
 These include the states of the “True North,” as some may say, such as Montana, North and South Dakota, Idaho, Minnesota, and Michigan.
-North Dakota in particular is home to beautiful farmlands and agricultural areas, as well as stunning natural areas such as grasslands, plateaus, and badlands.
+RV camping in North Dakota in particular is home to beautiful farmlands and agricultural areas, as well as stunning natural areas such as grasslands, plateaus, and badlands.
 In fact, when asked about the state where he had spent so much of his young life, Teddy Roosevelt once said, “I never would have been president if it had not been for my experiences in North Dakota.”

 In addition to beautiful geographical areas, North Dakota also offers the interesting cities of Dickinson, Bismarck, and Fargo, as well as numerous unique Harvest Hosts locations.
 Buckle up, grab your Harvest Hosts membership, and let’s take a tour of North Dakota to see what this awesome state has to offer.